-Wilderness Australia’s ecologist Andrew Wong inspected Tallaganda State Forest to follow up on rumours of logging operations in critical Greater Glider habitat.
+Wilderness Australia’s ecologist Andrew Wong inspected Tallaganda State Forest (located east of Canberra in south east NSW) to follow up on rumours of logging operations in critical Greater Glider habitat.
 What he found was a shocking and intensive logging operation which is occurring in a large unburnt area of core Greater Glider habitat.

 This area, which they are now on the edge of, is designated for logging.